AvalonSemiconductors/gf180mcu_as_sc_mcu7t3v3/README.md

 or disable the XOR check:
 `"RUN_KLAYOUT_XOR": 0`

+Ensure you are using the latest OpenLane (OPENLANE_TAG=latest), or else you will encounter problems.

 From there, the makefile actions to run the OpenLane flow should work as normal.